All Creature Features

 Feline

-- 1st deworming, 1st kitten shot
+- Felv and FIV test, 1st deworming, 1st kitten shot, fecal check

-2nd Visit - 2 weeks later
+2nd Visit - 3 weeks later

-- 2nd deworming, 2nd kitten shot, 1st feline
+- 2nd deworming, 2nd kitten shot, 1st feline leukemia,

-- 3rd deworming, 2nd feline leukemia, 2nd FIV,
+- 3rd deworming, 3rd kitten shot, 2nd feline leukemia, rabies,

-1st FIP
+- 1st FIP

-4th Visit - 2 weeks from 3rd Visit
+4th Visit - 3 weeks from 3rd Visit

-*Indoor Kitten: Do not need FIV or FIP vaccinations
+*Indoor Kitten: Do not need FIP vaccinations

 Adult Cats